ISTIC-M2-ILa-GM/aodp/README.md

 This project help us to make an architecture with many design pattern for the function we want to implement.
 We also learned to make an interface with JavaFX.

+We also learned how the active object is, by default, integrate in the language API.
+This project also help us to investigate some race condition and to keep in mind that it can be difficult to found this sort of error.